INRIM/optical-link-data-format/README.md

 # Optical link data format
 This repository contains the data exchange format for optical fiber link clock comparisons.

+This document as been prepared for the European Partnership on Metrology Project [TOCK](https://www.ptb.de/epm2022/tock/home).

-This data format was developed for the European Metrology Programme for Innovation and Research (EMPIR) Projects [OFTEN](https://www.euramet.org/research-innovation/search-research-projects/details/?tx_eurametctcp_project[project]=1409) and [ROCIT](http://empir.npl.co.uk/rocit/) and for the European Partnership on Metrology Project [TOCK](https://www.ptb.de/epm2022/tock/home).
+This data format was developed for the European Metrology Programme for Innovation and Research (EMPIR) Projects [OFTEN](https://www.euramet.org/research-innovation/search-research-projects/details/?tx_eurametctcp_project[project]=1409) and [ROCIT](http://empir.npl.co.uk/rocit/).
 The format implements the universal formalism presented by Lodewyck et al. (2020) and handles both microwave clocks, optical clocks and designed oscillators (DOs) such as ultrastable cavities and signals disseminated by optical fiber links.

 Clock comparison is understood to mean measuring the ratio of the frequencies of two clocks.
 Time transfer and time comparison are beyond the scope of this format.